Physical Adversarial Attack meets Computer Vision: A Decade Survey: Introduction

+Our contributions can be summarized as follows: \begin{enumerate} \item Through a comprehensive review of existing methodologies (see TABLEs~\ref{tab:stickerPatch},~\ref{tab:clothingImageLight},~\ref{tab:nicheMediums}), we abstract and summarize a general workflow for launching a physical adversarial attack, comprising four distinct steps (see Fig.~\ref{figure:workflowPPA}). \item Leveraging this general workflow, we discover that tangible artifacts carrying adversarial perturbations exert substantial influence over attacks, prompting the introduction of the new concept of adversarial medium to represent them. \item As opposed to existing reviews \cite{sun2018survey,wei2022physically,wang2022survey,nguyen2023physical}, we take the first step to systematically evaluate the performance of physical adversarial attack, taking adversarial medium as a first attempt.
+Our proposed metric, \textit{hiPAA}, comprises six perspectives: \textit{Effectiveness}, \textit{Stealthiness}, \textit{Robustness}, \textit{Practicability}, \textit{Aesthetics}, and \textit{Economics}. \item We conduct comprehensive comparisons of existing attack methods, and discuss limitations, challenges, and potential directions from the standpoint of real-world applications to facilitate future research. \end{enumerate}

 The remaining article is organized as follows.
-We first provide a brief introduction to the preliminaries, which cover essential topics and concepts for the proper understanding of this work.
-Then we describe the popular adversarial mediums in Section~\ref{section:Adversarial Mediums}.
-In~Sections \ref{Classification}, \ref{Detection}, \ref{Re-Identification}, and \ref{Others}, we present the recent advancements in physical adversarial attacks according to mainstream visual tasks, which is the major contribution of this paper.
-Moreover, we provide discussions and future research opportunities in Section~\ref{Discussion}.
-Finally, we conclude this review in Section~\ref{Conclusion}.
+We first provide a brief introduction to the preliminaries in Sec. \ref{sec:preliminaries}, which cover essential topics and concepts for the proper understanding of this work.
+Sec.~\ref{sec:mediums} discusses the concept of adversarial mediums.
+Sec.~\ref{sec:evaluation} introduces the evaluation metric for conducting a comprehensive comparison.
+Then we present the recent advancements in physical adversarial attacks according to mainstream visual tasks and systematically evaluate them for each task in~Sec. \ref{sec:tasks}.
+Moreover, we provide discussions and future research opportunities in Sec.~\ref{sec:discussion}.
+Finally, we conclude this review in Sec.~\ref{sec:conclusion}.
+An overview of the survey scope is shown in Fig.~\ref{figure:content}.
+We also provide a regularly updated project page on \url{https://github.com/weihui1308/PAA}.